Parag Das

-Parag Das (born 1 January 1974 in Gauhati, Assam) is an Indian cricketer who played domestic cricket for Assam cricket team.
+Parag Das (born 29 October 1976) is a former first-class cricketer who has represented Assam, Railways and East Zone cricket team.
 He is a right-handed batsman who bowled right-arm medium pace.
 Das made his first-class debut for Assam in the 1993/94 Ranji Trophy.
 He played 43 first-class matches with highest score of 118 and 32 List A matches.
+He was born in Guwahati, Assam.

+After being absorbed by NF Railway, the very next season Parag Das also led the under-25 Railways team.

-His son is Riyan Parag, who also plays cricket for Assam.
+His son Riyan Parag, plays for Assam in domestic cricket and for Rajasthan Royals in the Indian Premier League (IPL).